AbdulHadi404/FaceRecognition-And-MaskDetection/docs/TECHNICAL_DOCUMENTATION.md

 ### Data Privacy

-- Images stored locally only
+- Images stored locally only (in `members/` directory)
-- No cloud upload
+- No cloud upload or external services
-- No external database
+- No network transmission of face data (except IP camera stream if configured)
 - User controls all data
+- Log files contain only system information, not face images

 ### Limitations

 - No encryption of stored images
-- CSV files are plain text
+- Log files are plain text
 - No access control built-in
+- Camera configuration stored in plain JSON
 - Suitable for controlled environments
+- IP camera URLs may contain credentials (if using RTSP with authentication)

+### Best Practices

+- Store `members/` directory in a secure location
+- Restrict access to log files
+- Use secure IP camera connections (HTTPS/RTSP with authentication)
+- Regularly clean up old log files

 ---